April 10, 2026

 • Any earned bonuses tied to conditions you completed before separation

 One common point of confusion is sick leave.
-Unless your employer's policy treats sick time the same as vacation, California law generally does not require your employer to pay out accrued sick leave at termination.
+California law generally does not require sick leave payout at termination, unless your employer's policy treats sick time the same as vacation.
 Review your employee handbook to understand how your employer categorizes it.

 Your employer cannot run a use-it-or-lose-it vacation policy in California.
 They also cannot hold your accrued vacation balance when your employment ends.
 Whatever you have earned belongs to you.
-Employers who delay commission payments past the separation date do not have a solid legal basis for doing so.
+Furthermore, employers who delay commission payments past the separation date do not have a solid legal basis for doing so.

 When an employer misses the final paycheck deadline, California law does not just say "pay it eventually."
 It creates a financial penalty designed to make late payment costly.

 These are called waiting time penalties, and they fall under California Labor Code Section 203.
-If your employer willfully fails to pay your final wages on time, they owe you penalty wages equivalent to one full day of pay.
+If your employer willfully fails to pay your final wages upon termination, they owe you penalty wages equivalent to one full day of pay.
 That penalty applies for every day the check is late, up to a maximum of 30 days of additional compensation.

 The law uses the word "willfully."
 This does not mean your employer acted with bad intentions.
 It generally means they knew your final check was due and did not pay it.
 It also applies when they failed to take steps to deliver it on time.
-California courts read this standard broadly.
-Employers rarely escape penalties by calling it a payroll oversight.
+California courts read this standard broadly, and employers face an uphill battle when they try to argue the delay was unintentional.

 California labor law is strict about what employers can and cannot take out of your final check.